utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/building-your-first-flow.md

 1. In the **Select** block, select **Enter path...** and select `body.results`.

-    > Because you saved an example earlier, the returned data's structure auto-populates in the block.
+    > Because you saved an example earlier, the response's structure auto-populates in the block.

     ![Select body.results](https://assets.postman.com/postman-docs/v10/flow-body-results-v10-6.jpg)